 - Allow the candy mixture to sit for about an hour until it cools to 135 degrees F. Stir occasionally while the candy is cooling.

-- Immediately spoon candy mixture onto waxed paper to form patties.
+- Immediately spoon candy mixture onto waxed paper or parchment paper on a flat surface to form patties.

 - Allow candy to sit uncovered at least 1 hour or until firm.